calugj/platoon-cps/src/report/platoon.typ

 $ Delta u_r = c $

 With this attack, a constant is added to the input acceleration.
-In this case, there isn't any randomness, so any replay attack wouldn't be noticed.
+Under this assumption, there isn't any randomness, so any replay attack wouldn't be noticed by the previous algorithm.

 However, this attack is too trivial and we also have an assumption issue: we cannot always assume that the leader has access to the control logic, as there might be precautions into that.
 Another attack must be designed.